 “Every summer my son returns having made a palpable leap in maturity.
-He is more helpful at home, even emptying the dishwasher or walking the dog without my begging.
-He's kinder to his sister, more thoughtful about others.
 Sometimes the progress he's made comes out in a conversation where he expresses a belief system that has no doubt been influenced by the wonderful values reinforced at camp.
-We use 'best self' as shorthand for asking if behavior is in line with values and when I ask, 'are you being your best self right now?'
+We use 'best self' as shorthand for asking if behavior is in line with values, and when I ask, 'Are you being your best self right now?'
 That usually sparks some reflection.”

 – Merrowvista Camper Parent